2025 New Year's Resolutions for Moms

 2. Let Go of Perfection

-As moms, we often set the bar high—too high.
+As moms, we often set the bar high—too high a lot of the time.

-We want to be perfect at everything: parenting, work, relationships, and running the household.
-But striving for perfection is exhausting, and it’s not realistic.
+We don’t say it out loud and wouldn’t admit it but we can like we want to be perfect at everything: parenting, work, relationships, and running the household.

-One of the best resolutions you can make this year is to let go of the idea that you have to do it all perfectly.
+One of the best resolutions you can make this year is to let go of the idea that you have to do it all.

 Give yourself permission to be human.
 Some days will be messy, and that’s okay.